 Cleo D. Kottwitz Papers, 1960s-2019 (CA6536)

-The papers of a Methodist minister who worked in various locations throughout Missouri include funeral programs, sermons for funeral and weddings performed, and presentations on the circuit rider Jacob Lanius; and work with the United Methodist Rural Fellowship and Town and Country Ministries.
+The papers of a Methodist minister who worked in various locations throughout Missouri include funeral programs; sermons for funeral and weddings performed; presentations on the circuit rider Jacob Lanius; and work with the United Methodist Rural Fellowship and Town and Country Ministries.
 The collection also includes a small amount of material concerning the nursing career of his wife, Ellen Olmsted Kottwitz, as well as material concerning the Missouri Heifer Project and the International Farm Youth Exchange.

 George A. Maston Papers, 1873-1901 (CA6509)